Four videos, 56 minutes, one deadly arrest: What the Tyre Nichols footage shows

 They are taken from two locations, the corner where Nichols was initially pulled over near the intersection of East Raines and Ross Rds, and about a half a mile away at Castlegate Lane where he is beaten with punches, kicks and baton strikes, and pepper sprayed.

 Nichols died three days later in hospital.
 Five Memphis police officers have been fired and charged with second-degree murder.
-A sixth has been placed on administrative leave.
-At least seven officers are shown in the footage.
+On Monday, two other Memphis police officers were relieved of duty and three Memphis fire officials – two EMTs and a lieutenant – were fired over their failure to administer adequate medical care to Nichols.

 The videos show intensely violent acts and The Independent has chosen not to publish them in full.